How to Build Organizational Commitment

 Decreased absenteeism

-In addition to the increase in expected behavior, organizational commitment unlocks discretionary effort.
-Evidence suggests that committed employees are more likely to contribute in unexpected ways.
-Discretionary effort or organizational citizenship behavior is considered the pen ultimate type of performance.
-For example, two employees walking down a hall, both seeing a piece of paper on the floor and only one employee stopping to pick it up.
-Even though it is neither employee's job responsibility, when an employee goes beyond what is expected without being asked, that is discretionary effort.
+Discretionary effort or organizational citizenship behavior is considered the ultimate type of performance.
+For example, two employees walking down a hall see a piece of paper on the floor, but only one employee stops to pick it up.
+Even though it is neither an employee's job nor responsibility.
+When an employee goes beyond what is expected for the benefit of your organization without being asked, that is discretionary effort.

 What is Organizational Commitment?

-Organizational commitment is an employee's dedication to an organization resulting in the intent to stay.
-One of the most popular ways to describe organizational commitment is the Three-Component Model.
-This framework suggests there are three distinct types of organizational commitment:
+Organizational commitment is an employee's dedication to an organization, which results in their intent to stay.
+The Three-Component Model is one of the most popular ways to describe organizational commitment.

 Affective commitment: An emotional attachment toward the organization.